Learning how to write a professional thank you email after an interview can get you hired.

-Interviewing candidates is just as stressful for the people interviewing you.
+Interviewing candidates is just as stressful as it is for the people interviewing you.
 It takes a lot of time, and at the end of it, they're pretty exhausted.
-A thank you note after an interview will make them feel appreciated and create a positive impression of you.
+After an interview, a thank you note will make them feel appreciated and create a positive impression of you.
 It will mitigate any reservations they had during the interview and reflect positively on their perception of your character.

 Companies want people who are amicable and easy to work with.
-A thank you note after an interview goes to show that you are understanding, cooperative, and polite – all of which are critical traits for somebody who works well in a team.
+A thank you note after an interview shows that you are understanding, cooperative, and polite – all of which are critical traits for somebody who works well in a team.

 How To Write A Thank You Email After An Interview